 SARANDA OR KSAMIL: WHICH ALBANIAN BEACH TOWN IS BETTER?

-If you decide to travel further South, one of the decisions you will have is whether to base yourself in Saranda or Ksamil.
+If you are planning a trip to the Albanian Riviera, one of the biggest decisions you will face is whether to stay in Saranda or Ksamil.
+Although the two destinations are less than 30 minutes apart, they offer completely different experiences.

 Do note, you don’t have to travel South to find excellent beaches on the Albanian riviera.
 You can find out more below on alternatives to visiting Saranda or Ksamil, and in our two week itinerary here.